 - Software = data structures and algorithms that operates on them, formalized with pseudo language.

-Ref.: “Algorithms + Data Structures = Programs”, by Niklaus Wirth, Prentice-Hall Series in Automatic Computation.
+: “Algorithms + Data Structures = Programs”, by Niklaus Wirth, Prentice-Hall Series in Automatic Computation.

 - Software = sequenced and structured processes.
 Rif.: “Structured Development for Real-Time Systems”, by Paul T. Ward, Stephen J. Mellor, Prentice-Hall.

-- Software = finite state machine.
+- Software = finite state machines.

 - IEC 61508-3 – Functional safety of electrical/electronic/programmable electronic

-safety-related systems – Part 3: Software
+safety-related systems – Part 3: Software requirements

 - IEC 62304 – Medical device software – Software